Updated: April 6, 2021

-One of the things that has helped people cope with the lockdown is binge watching TV series on Netflix.
+One of the things that have helped people cope with the lockdown is binge-watching TV series on Netflix.
 And I am one of them.

 It’s based on the biography, ‘On Her Own Ground’ by A’Lelia Bundles, who is Madam’s great-great-granddaughter.
 And features Octavia Spencer as the entrepreneur and icon, Madam C.J.
 Walker.